 The ultimate goal of transport routing is to minimise route time or distance, whilst maximising vehicle fill and reducing assets.
 Of course, this also needs to be balanced against service level agreements and operational constraints.
 This is where our consulting team excel; we can plan your transport operation at a granular level, whilst factoring in all constraints and service level requirements.

 When considering all of the different levels of service requirement and operational criteria in most logistics operations, transport routing can become highly complex.
 Time windows, varying vehicle capacities, access restrictions and driving hours are just some of the constraints that make modelling the most efficient vehicle routes highly challenging.

 Using a combination of our own in-house developed tools, and specialist 3rd party software, we are able to model the most efficient transport operation giving insight into optimal fleet configuration, vehicle and trailer numbers, drivers shifts and daily route plans.
-Other areas where our logistics consultants can support transport design include:

 Daily route scheduling is an extension of what is commonly referred to, in mathematical optimisation terms, as the ‘Travelling Salesman Problem’.
 With daily route scheduling this optimisation problem is expanded due to several additional restrictions, including vehicle capacity limitations, maximum driver hours, delivery windows and requirements for both delivery and collection.

 Our team of consultants are able to design the most efficient daily routes for any vehicle fleet using a combination of 3rd party software and our own in-house developed tools.